Onyjenny/LITA-PROJECT-WORK/README.md

 ### Project Objectives

-The primary objectives of this project is to utilize data analytics techniques to categorize customers into meaningful segments and trends. understand customer behavior,analyze subscription patterns,track subscription types and identify key trends in cancellations and renewals.
+The primary objectives of this project is to utilize data analytics techniques to categorize customers into meaningful segments and trends.To understand customer behavior,analyze subscription patterns,track subscription types and identify key trends in cancellations and renewals.

-.By exploring the dataset I sought to:
+By exploring the dataset I sought to:

 - analyze usage behavior and engagement metrics
 - develop insights to tailor marketing strategies for each customer segment